Eating disorders in men

 - A job or profession that demands thinness.
 Male models, actors and entertainers are at higher risk than the general population.

 Some men may experience severe distress due to a form of body image disturbance known as Muscle Dysmorphia.
-A person with this disorder may become obsessed with the belief that they are not muscular enough, despite the fact that they may in fact be above average in terms of muscle mass.
+A person with this disorder may become obsessed with the belief they’re not muscular enough, despite the fact they may in fact be above average in terms of muscle mass.

 Often the person will engage in intensive over-exercising and other harmful behaviours in an effort to develop their physique.
 Muscle dysmorphia is a very specific type of body dysmorphic disorder and should be addressed with the support of a medical professional.